ArtificeProsthetics/ArtificeProsthetics.github.io/README.md

-Github hosted website for artifice prosthetics
+Github-hosted website for Artifice Prosthetics

-Designed to mesh the organic and artifical
+Designed to mesh the organic and artificial

 Developed by Lincoln Wagner